 Yoga has a reputation for being only for the super-bendy.
 But the truth is, yoga isn't only about how flexible you are (phew!) — there's usually a way to adjust a pose to make it work for you.

-That's one of the reasons we teamed up with Natalia Tabilo, yoga teacher and creator of Yoga for All Bodies, to create our 30-Day Yoga Challenge.
-For each of the poses below (and all the others in the challenge), she offers modifications and variations for some of the most common yoga poses, like downward-facing dog and cobra pose.
+That's one of the reasons we teamed up with Natalia Tabilo, yoga teacher and creator of Yoga for All Bodies, for our 30-Day Yoga Challenge.
+For each of the poses below (and all the others in the challenge), she offers modifications and variations for some of the most common yoga poses, like downward facing dog and child's pose.

 Though the seven yoga poses listed below are meant to be part of that month-long plan, you can try them whenever you need a good stretch or a moment to recenter.
 And don't feel limited to just these variations: Play around with positioning and props to find a way to make each pose feel best for your body.

 If you're following along with the 30-Day Yoga Challenge, aim to hold each pose for 30 to 60 seconds, breathing in and out through your nose, at least twice a day.

 1. Cat-Cow Pose (Chakravakasana)

 - Start on all fours, wrists under shoulders and knees under hips.